tonnamb/twitchtv/README.md

-# twitchtv
+# Twitch.tv Streamers
-Show status of Twitch.tv streamers
+Search and show status of Twitch.tv streamers
+Sort entries by online and offline
+Error handling: duplicates, user does not exist